The final exam on the pathway to RACGP fellowship is the Clinical Competency Exam (CCE)

 Here are some tips and tricks to maximise your marks in this area:

-- Unless it is a case-based discussion, direct your attention towards the patient, not the examiner.
+• Unless it is a case discussion, direct your attention towards the patient, not the examiner.

-- In a case-based discussion station you should treat the examiner as a professional medical colleague and your language should reflect this.
+• In a case discussion you should treat the examiner as a professional medical colleague and your language should reflect this.

-- Be empathetic and involve the patient in decision making.
+• Be empathetic and involve the patient in decision making.
 Asking them questions like “How does this impact you?”, “Does that make sense?”, and “Are you happy with that plan?” as this helps build rapport.
-We commonly notice candidates can be very prescriptive when providing management plans and they forget to ask the patient if the management plan is acceptable to them.
-Don’t forget to try to present a range of options to the patient, if this is clinically appropriate (e.g. discuss the range of appropriate contraceptive options rather than only discussing one option).
+We commonly notice candidates can be very prescriptive when providing management plans, especially when they perceive that they are running out of time.
+They often forget to ask the patient if the patient understands the management plan and whether or not is acceptable to them.
+Don’t forget to try to present a range of options to the patient if this is clinically appropriate, just like you would in every day general practice.

 History taking

-For those stations that require you to take a history, you need to make sure it is tailored, relevant, organised and to the point.
+For those cases that require you to take a history, you need to make sure it is tailored, relevant, organised and to the point.
 You need to obtain the information logically and succinctly.

 Start with open questions:

 You can then move to closed questioning as appropriate, which might cover your ‘red flag’ questions, or a quick systems review if appropriate.
-In some cases, candidates spend too long on history-taking and do not have time to progress to the physical examination, investigations, or management parts of the station.
+In some cases, candidates spend too long on history-taking and do not have time to progress to the other areas of the case, so be sure to manage your time well.

 The person role-playing the patient will have history and phrases they will freely give you, for example, “I have a headache”, but they may also have information they are only allowed to tell you if you specifically ask the question, for example: “I have been vomiting as well”, and “Yes, the headache is worse lying down”.